E-Fensive/shinto/README.md

 # shinto

-Shinto is a collections of scripts and commands that parses, and combines relevant information for use in an incident response report.
+Shinto is a collections of commands that parses, and combines relevant information for use in an incident response report.
 It was written to aide in documenting that information which most DFIR individuals find most helpful.

 It will parse out system information, the date, time, and last logins of users.
 The current connections as well as display the owner info associated